FilipeZheng/Assignment1EIACD/README.md

 ## Description

 Jungle Chess, also known as Dou Shou Qi or Animal Chess, is a traditional Chinese board game.
-This implementation features a modern interface with AI opponents.
+This implementation features a graphical interface with AI opponents.

 ## Table of Contents
 - [Description](#description)